uschubert/DNN_Library/README.md

 ### Learner Class
 The learner can be created with the following command: \
-learner(data,model,wd=0.0,al_mom=0.95,al_RMS=0.95,global_dropout=0,loss_function='mse') \
+learner(data,model,wd=0.0,al_mom=0.95,al_RMS=0.95,global_dropout=0,loss_function='se') \
 The learner controls all routines that are needed for the training of the model and the loss function that is used.
-For the loss function one can use 'mse' for the mean squared error and 'ce' for cross entropy loss.
+For the loss function one can use 'se' for the squared error and 'ce' for cross entropy loss.
 The parameter $wd sets the rate of weight decay that is used during the training.
 The learning rate can be dynamically adjusted through $al_mom, which sets the momentum and $al_RMS, which sets the RMSprop.
 In addtion $global_dropout can be used to set a global dropout rate for all layers.
 This option will override any dropout rates that were set during the model building. \
 Once the learner is created we can train the model through\
 learner.learn(learning_rate,epochs) \
 The $learning_rate sets the learning rate that is used and $epochs refers to the number of times the model goes through all data batches for the training.\